List of Reputable Hybrid Publishers for Nonfiction Books US

 and you’re considering hybrid publishing . . .

 below is a list of some of the best reputable hybrid publishers for nonfiction books by US authors.
-This is not an exhaustive list, but it’ll definitely help you look for your match.
+This is not a comprehensive list, but it includes the major players.
+It’ll help you look for your match!

-If you’re looking for a full, updated list of traditional publishing companies in the US that publish authors with and without a literary agent required, you can find that here.
+(Here’s a full, updated list of traditional publishing companies in the US that publish authors with and without a literary agent required.)

-First, a reminder on the definition of hybrid publisher and some tips on how to find a hybrid press that is reputable, and then the list of the best of the reputable companies.
+First, the definition of hybrid publisher, then some tips on how to find a hybrid press that is reputable, and then the list of the best of the reputable companies.

 What is a hybrid publisher?

-Under the hybrid publishing model, the author pays a company to produce and distribute their book in exchange for a high percentage of the royalties.
+Under the hybrid publishing model, an author pays a company to produce and distribute their book in exchange for a high percentage of the royalties.

-As a hybrid-published author, you keep the rights, you get creative control, it’s convenient, it gets your book out into the world, and it’s faster than traditional publishing.
+As a hybrid-published author, you keep the rights and you get creative control.
+It’s convenient, it gets your book out into the world, and it’s faster than traditional publishing.

-But it’s expensive, there’s a stigma to it, you’ll still have to do a lot of book marketing on your own, you may be let down by the publisher’s reach and connections, and it’s easy to be scammed or upsold.
+Sounds good, right?
+It can be expensive, and to the uniformed, it’s not “real” publishing.
+You’ll still have to do a lot of book marketing on your own.
+You may be underwhelmed by the publisher’s reach and connections.
+And it’s easy to be upsold.

-You may prefer to hire a book publishing coach to either help you navigate the self-publishing process yourself (it will cost you less money, give you even more creative control, but take more time and patience), or to try to get traditionally published, which may give your book more status and prestige and a wider reach and may better position you for a future traditional publishing deal.
-(You can find a full list of traditional publishing companies in the US here.)
+You may prefer to hire a book publishing coach to help you navigate the self-publishing process yourself (it will cost you less money, give you even more creative control, but take more time and patience) or to try to get traditionally published, which may give your book more status and prestige and a wider reach and may better position you for a future traditional publishing deal.
+(Here is a freshly updated list of traditional publishing companies in the US.)

 Weigh the ins and outs and the pros and cons of hybrid publishing and determine what matters most to you.

-If you’re looking for some options and want to dig a little deeper into what’s included and how much it will cost you, here is a list of publishers to evaluate.
+If you’re looking for some options and want to dig a little deeper into what’s included and how much it will cost you, check out the list of publishers I put together for you.

-For each hybrid publisher on the list, there are examples with links to the book page on the publisher’s website (if available) and to the book’s Amazon.com sales page.
+For each hybrid publisher on the list, there are examples with links to the book page on the publisher’s website (if available) or Bookshop.org sales page.

 What makes a hybrid publisher reputable?
 How to find a reputable hybrid press?